+- Open the Thin Parts palette and select Expand All Thin Parts or Expand Enclosed Thin Parts

+- 2. Enter the desired Minimum Width

+- 3. Click Collect

-- 1. Open the Thin Parts palette, enter the desired Threshold, and click Collect - 2.
-In the Collect palette, browse through the Thin Parts, and check the suggested fixes. - 3.
-In the Thin Parts palette, click the Fix All button.
+In the Collect palette, you can browse through the Thin Parts, and check the suggested fixes.

+- 4. - 5.
+In the Thin Parts palette, click the Fix button.
-The Fix All Thin Parts function will create objects (as shown in the Collection), immediately on top of the original objects, fixing all Thin Part occurrences. - 4.
-In the Select By Attribute palette, select "Thin Parts" in the Object Type section. - 5.
-Click the Collect button

-6. In the Collection palette, browse through all fixes, and correct or delete them as necessary.
+The Fix function will create objects (as shown in the Collection), immediately on top of the original objects, fixing all Thin Part occurrences. - 6.
+In the Select By Attribute palette, select "Thin Parts" in the Object Type section. - 7.
+Click the Collect button - 8.
+In the Collection palette, browse through all fixes, and correct or delete them as necessary.

-12.7.2 Fix Thin Parts tool
+Fix Thin Parts tool